kmcd/codecast/01_command_line/script.md

   $ tr -cs "[:alpha:]" "\n" < alice.txt | uniq | wc -l 27313
   Or is it?
 That’s not correct, because in this situation, uniq needs to have the input sorted.
 Add that step and the number changes dramatically:
   $ tr -cs "[:alpha:]" "\n" < alice.txt | sort | uniq | wc -l 2868
-  Further, we should also ensure that all the letters are lowercase, so that “Hello” and “hello,” for example, are counted as one word, not two.
+  Further, we should also ensure that all the letters are lowercase, so that "Hello" and "hello," for example, are counted as one word, not two.
 This can be done by using the - f (ignore case) flag to sort:
   $ tr -cs "[:alpha:]" "\n" < alice.txt | sort -f | uniq | wc -l 2577
   So now you know—the entire novel is written using only 2,577 different words.
   Piping Output to a Pager